Harvest Time at Fort Mose 2021

 Harvest Time at Fort Mose celebrates this first harvest.
 Guest speakers will talk about the Spanish, African and Native American traditions in food and culture of the time, and there will be demonstrations by Fort Mose militia.

 Admission: The event is free.
-To enter the park's Visitor Center, the fee is $2.00 for adults, while children 5 and under are free.
+To enter the park's Visitor Center, the fee is $2 for adults.
+Children 5 and under are free.

 Where: Fort Mose is located at 15 Fort Mose Trail in St. Augustine (just north of St. Augustine's historic district).